-Below we offer six concrete recommendations on how a computational framework like ASP may help devise more decisive experiments.
-These recommendations apply regardless of whether researchers seek to further assess the (in)sufficiency of any of the three mechanisms, or seek to study the factors that determine the relative engagement of the three mechanisms.
+We offer six concrete recommendations as to how future research on speech perception can benefit from computationally-guided experiment design and data analysis methods.

 ### Recommendation 1: Prediction based on sufficiently constraining theories instead of (only) informal reasoning

 Our first recommendation is to develop and employ strong theories and models, in the sense of Platt’s strong inference approach to scientific inquiry [@platt1964].
 The majority of published research on adaptive speech perception---including some of our own work---continues to employ informally formulated, under-specified hypotheses.
 This leaves too much room for *ad-hoc* or *post-hoc* reasoning, with all the downsides that have been discussed in the context of the replicability crisis and elsewhere [e.g., @REFS].
 Even for research explicitly framed in terms of more or less clearly specified theories like “distributional learning” or “exemplar theory”, reliance on informal reasoning alone is both risky and likely to miss insights that can be gained if computational frameworks are employed.